 Currently, the NQF Measure Feedback Tool contains one open-text field for a summary of feedback specific to a particular measure.
-NQF will convene one or more end-user focus groups to inform ongoing testing of refinements to the Measure Feedback Tool, such as standard fields that align with NQF's measure endorsement criteria, and other feedback fields that would be most meaningful and actionable to measure users (e.g., burden of data collection, positive or negative unintended consequences, and implementation challenges and solutions).
+NQF will convene one or more end-user focus groups to inform ongoing testing of refinements to the Measure Feedback Tool such as standard fields that align with NQF's measure endorsement criteria and other feedback fields that would be most meaningful and actionable to measure users (e.g., burden of data collection, impact on provider workflows, positive or negative unintended consequences, impacts on measured populations, equitability of measures, implementation challenges and solutions, and best practices for meeting the measures).
+Focus groups participants could include measure developers, measured populations, patients and caregivers, clinicians, specialty society representatives, and health system representatives.
+Commenting fields will be preceded by language describing the type of feedback being solicited.
+For example, impacts on provider workflows might include text asking users whether they had to change any workflows in order to implement the measure, or whether they were unable to implement the measure because of workflow challenges.
+Impacts on measured populations might include text asking whether patients can understand the measure and use measure results to make decisions.5

 Collecting feedback in the same format through standardized and structured fields will support step three efforts to enable relevant stakeholders to apply measure feedback.
-The more structured the fields (e.g., drop downs, standard questions to guide stakeholders to provide measure feedback, and a formalized template), the easier it may be for users to provide feedback, and for NQF staff and other stakeholders to process and analyze the feedback (goal 6).
+The more structured the fields (e.g., through the use of drop downs, standard questions to guide stakeholders to provide measure feedback, and a formalized template), the easier it may be for users to provide feedback and for NQF staff and other stakeholders to process and analyze the feedback (Committee goal 6).
+Improvements to the fields can also help to stratify and/or prioritize feedback and determine whether feedback requires more immediate attention or can wait until the next review cycle or update period.
+Over time, feedback through structured fields could also help with categorizing feedback to help measure developers and/or standing committees to focus their recommendations, and to help NQF and others better understand and trend the data from feedback.
+For example, are there process issues, definitional issues, unintended consequences, potential patient harm?

-Prior to making any enhancements to the Measure Feedback Tool interface, NQF will conduct user research to test potential format changes to make clear which components of measure feedback are most meaningful and actionable to measure developers, standing committees, NQF, CMS, and other relevant healthcare stakeholders.
-Some of this research will be completed in step one through the work to identify criteria for determining which measures should be prioritized for receiving measure feedback, and will likely include questions specific to implementation challenges, data collection burden on patients and providers, and unintended consequences of using the measure in the field.
+Prior to making any enhancements to the Measure Feedback Tool interface, NQF will conduct user research to test potential format changes to make clear what components of measure feedback are most meaningful and actionable to measure developers, standing committees, NQF, CMS, and other relevant healthcare stakeholders.
+Some of this research will be completed in step one through the work to identify criteria for determining which measures should be prioritized for receiving measure feedback and will likely include questions specific to implementation challenges, data collection burden on patients and providers, and unintended consequences of using the measure in the field.
 Test questions will explore how structured the fields should be and whether the language describing the commenting fields is clear to a variety of audiences who may wish to submit measure feedback.